dffischer/pkgrepotools/aurbranch.md

 All symbolic links that appear in the arguments are resolved and replaced with their link targets.
 That means that it is even safe to include links pointing outside the repository, as only the content will be commited instead of the plain link reference.

-If a .SRCINFO file is present as an argument, aurbranch will use it directly.
+If an argument provides a file with the name .SRCINFO, aurbranch will use it directly.
 If it is not explicitly specified, a .SRCINFO will be generated from the PKGBUILD and overwrite a possibly present file of the same name in the current working directory.

 ## BRANCH SETUP